Rex Griffin: Career

 Griffin's first recordings followed in 1935 for Decca Records, with Johnny Motlow playing banjo on his first session of ten songs.
 He recorded alone the following year for Decca, with one of the songs being his own composition, "Everybody's Trying to Be My Baby".
-These songs were a huge influence on Hank Williams and one of them was "Lovesick Blues" which Williams covered for his first big hit.
+These songs were a huge influence on Hank Williams; William's first big hit was a cover of Griffin's "Lovesick Blues".

 Griffin found some success in the latter part of the decade, and recorded his biggest hit, "The Last Letter", in 1937.
 The tune, whose lyrics were a hypothetical suicide note, was popular throughout the South and was covered by Jimmie Davis and others.
 Gene Sullivan and Bob Crosby also covered Griffin-penned songs in the 1930s.

 Griffin recorded for Decca through 1939, after which time he was dropped due to slacking record sales.
-He rejoined the band of Billie Walker and Her Texas Cowboys in 1940, having previously played with them in the middle of the 1930s.
-He played with his own Melody Boys in Alabama not long after, which featured musicians, Vernon "Toby" Reese, Chester Studdard and Ray "Kemo" Head who later played with Ernest Tubb's Texas Troubadours.
+He rejoined the band Billie Walker and Her Texas Cowboys in 1940, having previously played with them in the middle of the 1930s.
+He played with his own Melody Boys in Alabama not long after, which featured musicians Vernon "Toby" Reese, Chester Studdard, and Ray "Kemo" Head (the last of whom later played with Ernest Tubb's Texas Troubadours).

 In 1941, his mother died, and he moved on to Dallas, working at radio station KRLD until 1943; from there he moved to Chicago.
 In 1944 he recorded again for Decca on a series of transcription discs, which were never commercially issued by Decca.

 Griffin's last recordings followed in 1946 on King Records out of Cincinnati.
 He sold many of his songs with no credit or recognition and collaborated on many without recognition.
 One possible collaboration is "I Saw Mommy Kissing Santa Claus".
 Griffin later returned to Dallas and worked as a songwriter, penning tunes for Ray Price, Ernest Tubb, Eddy Arnold, and Red Foley.